tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/documentdb/access-control-on-documentdb-resources.md

 -   {hashsignature} denotes the hashed token signature.

  The authorization string should be encoded before adding it to the REST request to ensure that it contains no invalid characters.
+Ensure that it's Base64 encoded using MIME RFC2045.
+Also, the master key used in the hashsignature should be decoded using MIME RFC2045 as it's Base64 encoded.

 ##  <a name="constructkeytoken"></a> Constructing the hashed token signature for a master token
  The hash signature for the master key token consists of the following ordered properties: **VERB**, **ResourceType**, **ResourceId** and **x-ms-date**.